Mobile Authentication - Security and Friction Rankings

 Understanding the relative security and friction of the different mobile authentication methods and their role in multi-factor, passwordless, and zero factor authentication, is an important consideration in mobile app design.
 When security adds friction and slows down access to information and mobile services, the result is increased abandonment rates and lower conversion rates.
 This is why minimizing friction is the #1 concern for delivering a superior user experience on mobile.

-The choices for mobile authentication today extend way beyond passwords to include use of authenticator apps, one time passcodes, mobile push, security keys, recognition signals and various forms of biometrics and behavioral biometric-based authentication.
+The choices for mobile authentication today extend way beyond passwords to include use of authenticator apps, one-time passwords, mobile push, security keys, recognition signals and various forms of biometrics and behavioral biometric-based authentication.

 Given all the choices, not all authentication factors are created equal.
 They vary in the strength of their authentication and also in their associated friction for the user.
 Understanding the relative security and friction for the variety of authentication options is important for optimizing security and friction for mobile users.